definitelynotstarlord/SlowHeim/README.md

   - Spears are no longer automatically picked up by your friends, and they return to you 6 seconds after hitting the ground.
 - [Mods by CookieMilk](https://thunderstore.io/c/valheim/p/CookieMilk/)
   - Leash: Allows you to leash animals to a wood post.
 This is used only to help control OdinHorse.
-  - YouGotMail: When playing with friends on such a big world, you can now build a mailbox (BlackForest materials) to send items to one another.
-One day wait time on sent mail.
 - [NetworkTweaks by Searic](https://thunderstore.io/c/valheim/p/Searica/NetworkTweaks/)
   - Hopefully improved latency in multiplayer.
 - [HoneyPlus by OhhLoz](https://thunderstore.io/c/valheim/p/OhhLoz/HoneyPlus/)